loikein/hugo-novelist/README.md

 Icons: [otwarchive/public/images/skins/iconsets](https://github.com/otwcode/otwarchive/tree/master/public/images/skins/iconsets)

-Choose among default/low vision?
-All low vision?
+Copyright acknowledgement: `./exampleSite/content/rating-description.md`

-Choose from: \(Quotation marks are required.
+You can choose from: \(Quotation marks are required.
 Can be single quote if you want.\)

 - rating:
     + `"general-audience"`